bayne/CarND-LaneLines-P1-submission/writeup.md

 ![solidyellowleft](https://cloud.githubusercontent.com/assets/712014/23243849/67b42b14-f936-11e6-93f4-46dddc3412ab.jpg)

 Lanes on the road are typically found as a single color and designed to stand-out from the background.
-We can use this fact to help us filter out elements in the image that irrelevant.
+We can use this fact to help us filter out elements in the image that are irrelevant.
 To accomplish this, we use something called a color mask.
 A color mask can be applied to an image to remove all colors except for the ones we specify.

 This can be done using OpenCV's [`cv2.inRange(src, lowerb, upperb[, dst]) → dst`](http://docs.opencv.org/3.0-beta/modules/core/doc/operations_on_arrays.html?highlight=inrange#cv2.inRange) thresholding function.
 You provide the image and a range of the colors you want to create a mask for.